sorennelson/CS5350-MachineLearning/Perceptron/README.md

 ### Algorithm In Detail
-1. Initialize the weight vector to zeros
+1. Initialize the weight vector to zeros and m to zero
 2. For t=1...10
 3. Shuffle the data
 4. **For example in training data**: